The divinity of the Holy Spirit; Apollinarianism; completion of the Nicene Creed

 Controversy explained

-The Holy Spirit controversy
+The Holy Spirit controversy: who is the Paraclete?

 Study path